Germany's first comprehensive fast charging network

 How a regional supermarket chain and an Allgäu startup are becoming pioneers at more than 40 locations in southern Germany

 Feneberg and cleantech company Numbat are joining forces to offer supermarket customers the best charging option for EVs in the future.
-Therefore, they are jointly building the necessary infrastructure for this and, for the first time, an area-wide offer of public fast charging stations will be created in a rural region in 2022.
+They are jointly building the necessary infrastructure for this and, for the first time, a comprehensive offer of public fast charging stations will be created across a rural region in 2022.

 As a sustainable supermarket chain, we are increasingly confronted with the challenge of offering our customers an opportunity to fast charge their EV while shopping,” says Nico Fischer, Head of Construction, Building and Energy Management at Feneberg.
 “What matters most to our customers is fast charging, but for us, of course, it also has to be economically viable.
-The costs for installation, acquisition and operation, for example, are simply too high with the models that currently exist.”
+The costs for installation, acquisition and operation, for example, are simply too high with the current models.”

-The founders of Numbat, Dr.-Ing.
-Maximilian Wegener and Martin Schall, see themselves confirmed.
-“Our goal is to prove that fast charging stations can not only be built at highways or hubs, but through the conjunction of fast charging station and battery storage in combination with our technology, anywhere.
-Since our Numbats do not need to be connected to the medium voltage grid, we avoid interventions in the infrastructure and large construction measures such as transformer houses.
-We are pleased to take on a certain pioneering role together with Feneberg and are convinced that our model will be relevant for the whole of Germany, as more rural regions in particular are often forgotten when it comes to fast charging.”
+The founders of Numbat, Maximilian Wegener, PhD and Martin Schall, see their ideas confirmed on the market.
+“Our goal is to prove that fast charging stations can not only be built at highways or hubs, but anywhere through the conjunction of fast charging station and battery storage in combination with our technology.
+Since our Numbats do not need to be connected to the medium voltage grid, we avoid interventions in the infrastructure and large construction measures such as transformer stations.
+We are pleased to take on a certain pioneering role together with Feneberg and are convinced that our model will be relevant for the whole of Germany, since more rural regions in particular are often neglected when it comes to fast charging.”

 One thing the young startup has already proven: As of today, this cooperation is building the most comprehensive fast charging network in Germany.